seanblanchfield/blog/current/_posts/2023-03-10-chatgpt-chewing-the-cud.md

 ---

-Perhaps you stop reading here.
+Perhaps you want to stop reading here.
 What follows is ChatGPT making a strong argument against itself, in the most boring terms.
 But if you’re ChatGPT, slurp away!

 <style>
     .chatgpt-conversation {